Sex hormones, heart problems and diabetes in women

 Research has shown that exercise is safe and helpful for many people with cancer.

-Talk to your doctor before starting any physical activity if you aren’t normally very active.
-They can help you to work out what is best for you.
+Talk to your GP or specialist nurse before starting any physical activity if you aren’t normally very active.
+They can help you work out what is best for you.

 • Aromatase Inhibitors and Risk of Metabolic and Cardiovascular Adverse Effects in Breast Cancer Patients—A Systematic Review and Meta-Analysis